newlandsvalley/tradtunestore/README.markdown

 TradTuneStore
 =============

-This is the web interface into the musicrest web service.
-It allows users to submit traditional tunes in [ABC notation](http://abcnotation.com/), to search for these tunes, and, having found them, to download the scores in a variety of formats or to play them.
+This is the web interface into the [musicrest](https://github.com/newlandsvalley/musicrest) web service.
+It allows users to submit traditional tunes in [ABC notation](http://abcnotation.com/), to search for these tunes, and, having found them, to download the scores in a variety of formats or to play them - see [tradtunedb](http://www.tradtunedb.org.uk/).

 It uses the [Play Framework](http://www.playframework.org/) and is written in Scala.

 Configuration
 -------------